19 and a half years, they still don't trust me to execute the programming format.

 And calculating ways to win is what the Democrats do and what the liberals are doing.

-I know you've got the dirty campaigning going on, it's part and parcel of the whole thing.
+I know you've got the dirty campaigning going on.

-Or maybe it was after he played the guitar.
+This is before he played the guitar, or maybe it was after he played the guitar.

 Clinton-esque.

-Clinton played the saxophone on tonight's show, Huckabee last night played the guitar.
+Clinton played the saxophone on tonight's show.

-But I think you can uh I think we can get closer to it by demanding it than if we don't demand it, that we don't ask for it.
+Bottom line is, yes, I'm a purist, and I know we're not going to get pure, but I think you can, I think we can get closer to it by demanding it than if we don't demand it, that we don't ask for it.

 If we simply choose upsides based on whatever reason that we choose, and then claim, well, this is the best we got.